googleapis/googleapis.github.io/HowToRPC.md

 headers:

-- **Content-Type.** The request message format is specified by the Content-Type header and must be "application/x-protobuf".
-X-Goog-Api-Key.
-This specifies a valid Google API key.
+- **Content-Type.** The request message format is specified by the Content-Type header and must be `application/x-protobuf`.

+- **X-Goog-Api-Key.** This specifies a valid Google API key.
 It is optional if the Authorization header is used.

-- **Authorization.** This specifies a valid Google OAuth access token in the format of "Bearer {token}".
+- **Authorization.** This specifies a valid Google OAuth access token in the format of `Bearer {token}`.
 It is optional if the request is unauthenticated or if an API key is used.

 - **User-Agent.** This should contain a meaningful string that identifies the